SochaDev/sochadev.github.io/team.md

 We're small, but we don't mind &mdash; we're pretty large and mighty when it comes to the business of developing effective and awesome websites and apps.

-If you need material for the boss or board or whatever, [here's an executive summary](/assets/downloads/socha-dev-executive-summary){:target="_blank"} of the team.
+If you need material for the boss or board, [here's an executive summary](/assets/downloads/socha-dev-executive-summary){:target="_blank"} of the team.

 * * *